 Piffany, at least.
 If Artax and Yeagar were to let up on the abuse he probably wouldn't cry I want my jerks back anytime soon.

-Just about every sidekick in Girl Genius strays into Sarcastic Devotee territory now and then for comic relief.
-But Moloch (a soldier and mechanic who's bitterly aware of the life expectancy of sidekicks in this world) and Violetta (a bodyguard who's convinced that her charge is suicidally stupid) are pretty much permanently unimpressed with what the main protagonists are doing.
+Every sidekick in Girl Genius strays into this territory now and then for comic relief.
+But Moloch (a soldier and mechanic who's bitterly aware of the life expectancy of sidekicks in this world) and Violetta (a bodyguard who's convinced that her charge is suicidally stupid) are permanently unimpressed with what the main protagonists are doing.

 Gil Wulfenbach can be like this at times (especially in regards to his father's employee relations methods compared to his own), and he's one of the madmen people sidekick at.